DaveXNN/Ground-station-for-satellite-tracking/README.md

 Of course there are many proffesional rotators available to buy in the internet e.g. Yaesu, but i decided to build a similar rotator by myself, because it's cheaper option and I really wanted to get into this field of problems.
 I've got an inspiration from **SatNOGS Rotator v3** (https://wiki.satnogs.org/SatNOGS_Rotator_v3).

+The rotator frame is made from aluminium and wood and has dimensions of 240x240x305 mm.
+There are also 4 bearings installed, 2 to hold azimuth rod and 2 to hold elevation rod.
+It's also designed to mantle and dismantle easily, so each of the rods can be installed or removed quickly.
+Spur gears are used to make the rods to move.
+They are available with all 3D-printed parts in this repository (https://github.com/DaveXNN/Ground-station-for-satellite-tracking/tree/main/stl-files/rotator).

 Each satellite has data about its position in the Earth orbit called TLE (Two-Line Element).
 They are updated every 2 hours from URL: https://celestrak.org/NORAD/elements/gp.php?GROUP=ACTIVE&FORMAT=tle.
 This rotator uses the latest TLE data to predict satellite visibility in a specific location on the Earth.
 For satellite visibility prediction is used python beyond library (https://pypi.org/project/beyond/).
 Here is an example of TLE for the International Space Station or Czech satellite Planetum-1:

 ```